 Initially, two lighthouses were at Two Lights hence the wildly original name.
 One of the lighthouses was decommissioned in 1924.
 So there are two towers at Two Lights, but it only looks like a lighthouse today.
 Does that count as a lighthouse?

-Just beyond Portland Head Light is the Ram Island Ledge Light?
+Just beyond Portland Head Light is the Ram Island Ledge Light.
 You can see it clearly, but we do not count it among one of the five.
-We count the five as Bug Light, Spring Point Ledge, Portland Head Light, and Two Lights making Ram Island the 6th, which is 20% more lighthouse viewing.
+The five we count as being part of the tour are Bug Light, Spring Point Ledge, Portland Head Light, and Two Lights (making Ram Island the sixth, which is 20% more lighthouse viewing).

-If you take the tour on a wicked clear day, then you can glimpse Half-way Rock Light 10 miles away in Casco Bay, bringing the total to 7.
+If you take the tour on a wicked clear day, then you can glimpse Half-way Rock Light ten miles away in Casco Bay, bringing the total to seven.

 The official name is the Portland Breakwater Light, but locals have always referred to it as “Bug Light” because it is cute as a bug.
-At only 37 feet tall, it is one of the smallest ocean lighthouses in the country.
+At only 37 feet tall, it is one of the most miniature ocean lighthouses in the country.